sebfried/pugsharp/readme.md

 Batch resize and reformat images for your [Pug](https://www.npmjs.com/package/pug) project.

 ## About
-The [pugsharp Node.js module](https://www.npmjs.com/package/pugsharp) is evolving, based on the specifications of the fictional Pug Image Transormer (PIT).
+The [pugsharp Node.js module](https://www.npmjs.com/package/pugsharp) is evolving, based on the specifications of the fictional Pug Image Transformer (PIT).
 For more details, visit [PIT's GitHub Repository](https://github.com/sebfried/pit).

 ## How to use the Module
 If you have not already done so, [download and install Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).